 Do IEP students have access to USF facilities?

-IEP students have full access to the USF Gleeson Library / Geschke Center and all computer labs on campus.
-IEP students may use the Koret Recreation Center for an additional fee.
+IEP students have full access to the USF Gleeson Library / Geschke Center, all computer labs on campus, and the Koret Recreation Center.

 Can IEP students work on campus?